Ghost Gear Fund application guidelines

 - Education and outreach to industry, Indigenous communities, operators and the public on the importance of proper end-of-life fishing gear disposal

-Priority actions or activities: DFO is seeking to fund measures or activities to assist in the acquisition of fishing gear or gear retrieval technology, as well as the piloting of innovative fishing gear or gear retrieval technology such as the following:
+Priority actions or activities: DFO is seeking to fund measures or activities to assist in the development, piloting and/or acquisition of fishing gear or gear retrieval technology through projects that:

 Contacts